Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Problem Formulation

 \section{Problem Formulation}

-We consider an $M/M/k/k$ queueing system with $k$ identical servers.
+We consider an $M/M/k/k+N$ queueing system with $k$ identical servers and a finite waiting room of size $N\geq 0$.
 Arrivals to the system are according to a Poisson process with rate $\lambda$, and at each arrival, a dispatcher decides between admitting the arrival or blocking it.
 If admitted, the arrival is dispatched to the first available server and serviced with exponentially distributed service times with parameter $\mu$.
 Otherwise, if blocked, it leaves the system.
-Each time an arrival is accepted, the dispatcher receives a fixed reward $R$ but incurs a cost of $c$ per unit time service.
-For simplicity, we suppose that rejecting an arrival does not have any penalty.
-In our setting, we assume that the dispatcher knows the parameters $R$ and $c$ but has no information about the service rate $\mu$.
-We also assume that the dispatcher observes the arrival times to the system (but not the arrival rate $\lambda$) and the system state upon arrivals.
-In contrast to the inter-arrival times, the service times of previous arrivals are unknown.
+Each time an arrival is accepted, the dispatcher receives a fixed reward $R$ (after service completion), but incurs a cost of $c$ per unit time service; we assume that rejecting an arrival has no penalty.
+In our setting, we assume that the dispatcher knows the arrival rate $\lambda$ and parameters $R$ and $c$; but does not know the service rate $\mu$.
+We also assume that the dispatcher observes the arrival times to the system and the system state upon arrivals.
+In contrast to the inter-arrival times, the service times of completed services are unknown.